web4hub/Odpr/README.md

 ## FAQ / Troubleshooting

+### SSL (HTTPS) problems

+1. Did you add both, `example.com` AND `www.example.com` as a DNS-Entry to your provider?
+If one of them is missing, the ACME-challenge will not work.
+2. Did you use upper case characters in the project name?
+It might interfere with URLs in the nginx configuration and the other docker images (the project name and/or gitlab project-path is used as CI-variable during the build process)
+3. Are the addresses of your website in your DNS provider EQUAL to the ones in the gitlab variables?

+You can debug the ssl-challenge by stopping nginx-proxy on your host machine with `nginx-proxy/nginx-proxy.sh stop` and then start it by hand in the terminal with `docker-compose -f nginx-proxy/config/docker-compose.yml up`.
+This will give you the log output to the terminal.
+After you fixed the issue, stop the running process, and restart it in the background with the script again (`nginx-proxy/nginx-proxy.sh start`).

 ### CI Build problems

 1. Did you set all variables in `Gitlab -> Settings -> CI/CD -> Variables`?